DarinM223/smlgen/README.md

 ======

-A code generator for Standard ML that generates boilerplate functions for things like converting types to strings, hashing types, etc.
+A code generator for Standard ML that generates boilerplate functions for things like converting types to strings, comparing types, etc.

 Building
 --------